 Use technology to extend worship beyond the sanctuary (Part 1)

 Every autumn, people wait with baited breath to see the hottest new gadget or coolest technology that is hitting the street.
-If you doubt this, watch the iPhone 5 pre-order frenzy or the hoopla about Google Glass.
+If you doubt this, this about the frenzy and hoopla that occurs when a new iPhone or other highly anticipated product is released.

 It is the same for the church.
-People are asking if their church should be on Facebook, Twitter, Google+ or other social media.
+People are asking if their church should be on Facebook, Twitter, Instagram or other social media.
 Should pastors use iPads in the pulpit?
 What should you use to build your church website?
-Should you post your church videos on YouTube or GodTube?
+Should you post your church videos on YouTube or Vimeo?
 The questions keep coming.

 A recent survey of pastors showed strong interest in video streaming and using it in the church.
 This raises a simple question: Why?